 Eggs - I highly recommend using room temperature eggs as you'll end up with fluffier pancakes.
 Eggs are also recommended as one of the best first foods for babies according to the USDA dietary guidelines.
 Here are all the different ways to serve eggs to babies.

 Oats - Rolled oats will work best, but you can also use quick oats.
-Steel cut will NOT work.
-I believe this breakdown of the different oat varieties will be super helpful.
+Steel cut oats will NOT work.
+But do try cooking these slightly chewy oats using any of these cooking methods as a great flavor and texture exposure for your baby.

 Tips for Success